Skip to content

 • Canon non-activation: the right page exists, but is not called at response time.

-• Dominant neighborhood: strong co-occurrences “reframe” your subject.
+• Dominant neighborhood: strong co-occurrences “reframe” the subject.

 • Implicit authority conflict: the system chooses a statistically more “credible” source.